raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Click the green flag.
-You should be able to see the **UK** sprite title now above the right-hand graph.
+You should be able to see the **UK** sprite title now above the right-hand column.
 Have you saved your program?

 ![image of two graphs with different titles](images/electricity-two-graphs-different-titles.png){:width="400px"}